ansys/pyprimemesh/doc/source/user_guide/automesh.rst

 Volumetric Meshing for Tetrahedral Mesh
 ---------------------------------------

-The following example shows how to initialize automesh parameters and generate volume mesh on meshed topofaces:
+The following example shows how to initialize :class:`AutoMeshParams<ansys.meshing.prime.AutoMeshParams>` and generate volume mesh on meshed topofaces:

 .. code:: python